scoverage/sbt-coveralls/README.md

 ## Specifying Your Repo Token

-There are several ways to tell `xsbt-coverall-plugin` your repo token to support different use cases:
+There are several ways to tell `sbt-coveralls` your repo token to support different use cases:

 ### Write your repo token into a file